mkruisbrink/mkruisbrink.github.io/_pages/about.md

 ---
-title: "About"
+title: "About: Max Himself"
 permalink: /about/
-excerpt: "I believe that building a relationship with my audience based on trust is important, and I hope that by getting to know a little about me, my passions, goals, struggles, and interests, you will feel more connected to my content and journey.
-Thank you for visiting my about page and for taking the time to get to know me!"
+excerpt: "Establishing trust through a personal connection with my audience is crucial.
+Get to know me, my passions, goals, struggles, and interests to feel more connected to my content and journey.
+Thanks for visiting my about page and taking the time to know me!"
 header:
   overlay_image: /assets/images/pages/about-home-office-optimised.jpg
 ---